brentvollebregt/nitratine.net/posts/the-nitratine-project/post.md

 - 300x250 Ad Code: Raw code from Adsense

 ### Article Folder
-In this section you can download the whole /articles folder or upload a zipped file of the /articles folder.
+In this section, you can download the whole /articles folder or upload a zipped file of the /articles folder.
 This is easier than using an online console to upload, move and unzip.

 ### Set Site Location
-This is just a button that will allow the server know what the sites location is in terms of it's url to generate robots.txt and sitemap.xml
+This is just a button that will allow the server to know what the site's location is in terms of its URL to generate robots.txt and sitemap.xml

 ### Add Me To View IP Blacklist
-Too make in-site statistics ignore a specific IP, you can add yourself to the list that contains ignored ips when counting views.
-Your ip will be added when clicking this button.
+Too make in-site statistics ignore a specific IP, you can add yourself to the list that contains ignored IPs when counting views.
+Your IP will be added when clicking this button.

 ### Push Per View
 Push per view saves the data in memory to data.json whenever a view is added.
 This saves you from having to push the data before each restart of the server (can lose data if you forget to push).
 Set to true to enable (remember in /admin you are editing JavaScript so it needs to be true instead of Python's True).

 ### Right sidebar
 This is a simple switch to disable or enable the right sidebar.
-The right sidebar displays a youtube subscribe button, your latest 6 videos, your github profile on a card and the 300x250 ad if provided.
+The right sidebar displays a youtube subscribe button, your latest 6 videos, your GitHub profile on a card and the 300x250 ad if provided.

 ### Exporting Stats
-In /admin, there is a "Export Stats" button.
-This buttons will download a .json file of the current sites statistics.
+In /admin, there is an "Export Stats" button.
+This buttons will download a .json file of the current site's statistics.

 ### Delete /tmp/
 When downloading a zip file, the server cannot delete the file while processing the request as it needs to serve it.
 Thus the files sit in /tmp/ (beside server.py) so they can be deleted later.